ivy00johns/codeception-allure-example/README.md

     composer install
     ```

+* **You will need to install Allure's CLI tool, please visit this page for instructions**: http://wiki.qatools.ru/display/AL/Allure+Commandline

 * Next you will need to start a Selenium server so we can run the tests (This will vary based on your local setup).